zer0int/Auto-GPT/README.md

   So: Better have a bit of redundancy trash than files overwritten, right?
 Feel free to implement something that works, if you know how - I'd be delighted!

-## WARNING ABOUT "BIAS" AND "HARMFUL" OUTPUT IN PRE-TRAINED, UNCENSORED CLIP MODELS.
+## ⚠️⚠️ WARNING ABOUT "BIAS" AND "HARMFUL" OUTPUT IN PRE-TRAINED, UNCENSORED CLIP MODELS.

 While you probably shouldn't run Auto-GPT in "autonomous" mode, anyway, you'll probably also want to ACTUALLY proof-read the GPT-generated prompt carefully rather than just approving it!
 That is especially the case if you are not running local, and spamming offensive words might just get you banned from a text-to-image API.

+## ⚠️ CLIP IS UNCENSORED ⚠️
-# CLIP IS UNCENSORED.
-CLIP SEES WHATEVER CLIP WANTS TO SEE (doesn't have to be related to what *you* see), including anything you can imagine there to be seen as of the training dataset.
+- CLIP SEES WHATEVER CLIP WANTS TO SEE (doesn't have to be related to what *you* see) 🤯

 So a harmless image (your opinion) might lead to offensive, racist, biased, sexist output (CLIP opinion).
 Especially true if non-English text is present in the image.
 More info on typographic attacks and why CLIP is so obsessed with text: [Multimodal Neurons](https://openai.com/research/multimodal-neurons)